- Receive mentorship from child and adolescent psychiatrists and leaders

 - Contribute items for APA/APAF publications or the All Fellows' e-Newsletter.

 Number of Awards

 July 1, 2024 – June 30, 2026 (Two consecutive years)

 Criteria / Eligibility

 - APA member

 - At least PGY 1 or PGY-2 in accredited U.S. or Canadian psychiatry residency program with two remaining years of training.

-- Have strong interest in public/community psychiatry
+- Have strong interest in child and adolescent psychiatry

 - Open to non-U.S. citizens, non-US residents, and graduates of international medical colleges.